harthsw/www.harth-lang.org/content/index.md

 * [Lisp]
 * [Python]

-And from languages I've read about but not really used:
+Languages I've not really used, but have read about interesting ideas worth borrowing:

 * [Ceylon]
 * [Erlang]